byu-cpe/ecen323_student/lab02/Lab02.md

 # Lab 2

-The lab write-up for Lab 2 is located at the following [URL](https://ecen323wiki.groups.et.byu.net/labs/lab-02/).
+Instructions for Lab 2 are located at the following [URL](https://byu-cpe.github.io/ecen323/labs/lab-02/).